 Using Phenopackets to communicate bioinformation ensures that knowledge is liberated and useable by the existing and nascent computational pipelines, databases and journals.
 This enables new possibilities for research, diagnosis and treatment.
 Some of the features of Phenopackets are listed below.

-Phenopackets are defined using a protobuf schema this allows implementations to be automatically generated for many languages.
+Phenopackets are defined using a protobuf schema that allows implementations to be automatically generated for many languages.
 The phenopacket-schema build process automatically produces language bindings for Java, Python and C++.

 Source code and examples of Phenopackets technology may be found in the following GitHub repositories: